alexandermfisher/project-portfolio/_posts/2025-01-02-database-server.md

 ## Features

 - **Implements Specified BNF**: A formal specification for the SQL syntax is followed, allowing for parsing of user commands.
-[BNF Specification](assets/BNF.txt)
 - **Filesystem-Based Storage**: Data is stored locally using tab-separated files.
 - **Server-Client Communication**: Scripts enable interaction between the server and clients.